annias/mjChoppa/README.md

 # mjChoppa

 mjChoppa is a Python program that scans a directory for PNG and WEBP images, determines their aspect ratio, and then crops them into four images in the configuration of two on top and two on bottom.
-The output images are saved in a new directory with the same name as the original image but with "1", "2", "3", or "4" appended as a suffix.
-If the output directory name already exists, the program increments the number by 1 until it finds an available directory name.
+The output images are saved in a new directory named "chopped" within the directory selected by the user.
+If the "chopped" directory already exists, the program increments the number by 1 until it finds an available directory name.

 ## Installation